 - 1. Confirm all team roster information with parents (including all contact information).
-Have the manager report any discrepancies to the Registrar. - 2.
+Report any discrepancies to the Registrar. - 2.
 All teams must wear club approved apparel.
 If a team is interested in ordering alternate club approved jerseys, they may do so at their own expense. - 3.
+Assist in ensuring that all managers, coaches and bench parents have obtained Respect in Sport Certification and have valid Criminal Record checks.
+Encourage all parents to take the RIS course; it is easy to do and does not take a lot of time to complete.
+Benefits are many and are in the interests of providing our children a safe and enjoyable experience.

-Ensure that all players and parents are aware of and adhere to Meridian's Code of Conduct (found on the website)
+4. Ensure that all players and parents are aware of and adhere to Meridian's Code of Conduct (found on the website)